matrix-org/matrix-spec/content/server-server-api.md

 For compatibility with older servers, the recipient should allow colons to be included in values without requiring the value to be enclosed in quotes.

-The authorization parameters to include are:
+The authorisation parameters to include are:

 - `origin`: the server name of the sending server.
 This is the same as the `origin` field from JSON described in step 1.